-Dear mommy
+Dear godfather

 Do you have any questions?